rafaelkyrdan/in-scalaz/README.md

 resulting function over a functor should be the same as first mapping one function over the functor and then mapping the other one.

+`Monad` is an extension of applicative functor and provides a solution to the problem: how to apply a function that takes a normal value to a value with context and return the value with the context.

+The `MonadPlus` type class is for `monads` that can also act as monoids.

+The `first monad law` states that if we take a value, put it in a default context with return and then feed it to a function by using >>=, it’s the same as just taking the value and applying the function to it.

+The `second monad law` states that if we have a monadic value and we use >>= to feed it to return, the result is our original monadic value.

+The `third monad law` says that when we have a chain of monadic function applications with >>=, it shouldn’t matter how they’re nested.